tkurzydym/blog/src/blog/2022/september/24-vertical-monitor.md

 For gods sake, I hope you don't have to review those mile long pull requests very often.
 But even small Pull Requests are way easier to read.
-And if one of your colleagues is pushing out that nightmare of a long pull request and you don't feel like decling it immediately, it is way easier to read on a vertical screen - at least from my point of view.
+And if one of your colleagues is pushing out that nightmare of a long pull request and you don't feel like declining it immediately, it is way easier to read on a vertical screen - at least from my point of view.

 So, I actually rarely code on that screen, but if I do it is most often